Geodan/pg2b3dm/getting_started.md

 Copy the generated tiles to sample_data\delaware\cesium\ (overwrite the tileset.json and sample tiles in tiles directory there).

-Put folder 'sample_data' on a webserver (for example https://caddyserver.com/) and navigate to /delaware/cesium/index.html
+Put folder 'sample_data' on a webserver (for example $ python3 -m http.server) and navigate to /delaware/cesium/index.html

 If all goes well in Delaware - Dover you can find some 3D Tiles buildings.